ngorse/data-ingestion/QUESTIONS.md

-Is the program expected to run once to process a file and fill up the database, or should we consider this is a permanent running process that will receive data.
+Is the program expected to be initiated by the user to process a data file and fill up the database, or should we consider this is a permanent running process that could receive data at any time.

+In case of a new file, I assume the data should be appended to the current database.
+Do you confirm?

 I assume the database should be persistent, i.e. not reinitialized when we restart the docker.
 Can you please confirm?